Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 French authorities were concerned about nuclear meltdowns since the high temperatures made cooling the 58 reactors (in 2003) difficult.
 Nuclear plants have a 50° Celsius or 122° Fahrenheit threshold.
 In the heat, the plants expel cooling liquid more rapidly than usual, making the reactors hotter.
 In the 40 degrees Celsius environment, conditions in the plants spurred the French to spray nuclear cores with water.

 The conditions were no better elsewhere in Europe.
 There were forest fires in Portugal, flash floods from melting glaciers in the Swiss Alps, 9,000 older people dead in Germany.
-The 2003 heat disaster in Europe was the first time we could specifically link mass death and suffering to global warming and climate change—a sobering example, to be sure.
+The 2003 heat disaster in Europe was the first time we could explicitly link mass death and suffering to global warming and climate change—a sobering example, to be sure.
 Europe has never dealt with such extreme temperatures.

 Imagine burning orchards in Portugal, where firefighters admitted to being completely overwhelmed by the blazes.
 Tiny sun-drenched islands in the Adriatic Sea have gone up in flames.
 Irrigation ditches and water wells dry from the heat in Italy.
 In Switzerland, the ancient permafrost melts and causing avalanches.
 Europe feels fire hazards and the ice crunch as climate is in turmoil.